YouTube Shorts Algorithm — What Actually Gets Views

 Posting Frequency — the Minimum Threshold

-Five per week is not a magic number, and more is not automatically better.
-Posting ten Shorts a week of mediocre watch-through quality will damage your channel’s average engagement signals.
-The algorithm aggregates performance across your recent Shorts catalog when deciding how much to promote new uploads.
-A channel with consistent 75-85% watch-through rates on three videos per week will outperform a channel posting daily at 45% watch-through.
+Five per week isn’t a magic number, and more isn’t automatically better.
+Posting ten Shorts a week at mediocre watch-through quality will damage your channel’s average engagement signals — the algorithm aggregates performance across your recent Shorts catalog when deciding how aggressively to promote new uploads.

 Why Most Shorts Fail at 2 Seconds